 NVM Express, Inc. recently announced the release of the NVM Express® (NVMe®) 2.0 family of specifications.
 The NVMe 2.0 specifications were restructured to: enable faster and simpler development of NVMe solutions, and to support the increasingly diverse NVMe device environment.

-New NVMe 2.0 Specification Features
+Notable New NVMe 2.0 Specification Features

-The NVMe Key Value (NVMe-KV) Command Set provides access to data on an NVMe SSD namespace using a key as opposed to a logical block addresses.
+The NVMe Key Value (NVMe-KV) Command Set provides access to data on an NVMe SSD namespace using a key as opposed to a logical block address.
 The NVMe-KV command set allows users to access a variable sized value (e.g., an object) using a key without the overhead of the host maintaining a translation table that defines an object as a sequence of logical block addresses.

 Rotational media support has been added to enable use of NVM Express by Hard Disk Drives (HDDs).
 This includes updates to features, management capabilities and other enhancements required for HDD support.